 Measure the length of the test specimen using the vernier calipers in accordance with IS 16491 (Part 1).
 Measure a part and record the result to three places; round off the three averaged values to one place after the decimal point.
 Take this as the length of the test specimen;

-Measure the volume of the test specimen using a measuring cylinder in accordance with IS 878, Type 1a or 1b (Class A or Class B), according to the approximate diameter of the test specimen.
+Measure the volume of the test specimen using a measuring cylinder in accordance with IS 878, Type 1a or 1b (class A or class B), according to the approximate diameter of the test specimen.
 Table 1 shows the relationship between the approximate diameter of the test specimen and the capacity of the measuring cylinder.
 When two capacities are listed, choose the smaller-capacity cylinder for that range;

 Add the proper quantity of water (so that the test specimen can be fully immersed) to the measuring cylinder and measure the volume.
 When the test specimen is fully immersed, the top of the water shall be within the range of scale;

-NOTE — If air bubbles are generated on the surface of the test specimen, which can cause an error of measurement, a surface-tension-reducing solvent, such as ethanol, can be added to the water for the purpose of controlling the generation of air bubbles.
+NOTE — If air bubbles are generated on the surface of the test specimen, which can cause an error of measurement, a surface-tension reducing solvent, such as ethanol, can be added to the water for the purpose of controlling the generation of air bubbles.

 Insert the test specimen into the measuring cylinder and measure the volume of the combined water and the test specimen; and